jasonhanks/k8v/README.md

     # view the usage for the tool using specified KUBECONFIG file
     KUBECONFIG=/etc/rancher/k3s/k3s.yaml python3 k3s/k3s.py

-    # view *brief* listing of all deafult resources all namespaces
+    # view *brief* listing of all default resources for all namespaces
     python3 k8v/k8v.py -A -o brief

     # view all *services* and *ingress* resources in the specified namespace